Homas/RpiDNS/docs/backend-api.md

 | `pp` | int | Per-page limit (1–500, default 100) |
 | `cp` | int | Current page number |

-**Validation behavior:** Only queries with `action='allowed'` are included.
+**Validation behavior:** Only queries with `action='allowed'` are included in the in-range aggregation.
 The sort column is constrained to an allowlist; the filter value is escaped before use.
 The query runs `SELECT`-only and never modifies database state.

+**First-seen (prior history) evaluation:**

+- Prior activity is checked with `NOT EXISTS` against **all four query tiers** (`queries_raw`, `queries_5m`, `queries_1h`, `queries_1d`), so the lookback spans the full retained history (7 / 14 / 60 / 180 days by default) rather than the raw tier alone.
+- Prior activity is **not** restricted to `action='allowed'`.
+A domain previously requested and blocked has still been requested before, so it is not newly observed.
+- The range start used as the cut-off mirrors the lower bound of the matching aggregation branch: `start_dt` for custom ranges, `now - period` for periods up to one day, and the day-aligned `now - now % 86400 - period` for longer periods.
+- Because the aggregated tiers store interval-floored timestamps, a bucket whose start falls before the range start counts as prior activity even if part of that interval overlaps the range.
+This deliberately errs toward excluding a domain rather than reporting a previously-seen domain as new.

 **Success response:**